-Minimum improvement for each incentive performance measure is defined as the Contractor "closing their performance gap by 10%" from a respective benchmark (based on SFY 2017-18 rates) and SFY 2019-20 performance.
+Minimum improvement for each incentive performance measure is defined as the Contractor "closing their performance gap by 10%" from a Contractor-specific benchmark as specified in the Behavioral Health Incentive Program specification document released annually by the Department.
 The table below lists each of the incentive performance measures and the percentage of incentive funding allocated for each measure.
 The Department will work with the Contractor to negotiate what the appropriate baselines will be.